PANDEMIC PREPAREDNESS STUDY:

 When diseases begin to spread worldwide, they can be classified as a "pandemic".
 In 2009, a novel H1N1 strain of influenza virus rapidly spread around the world, infecting millions of people.
-Unfortunately, there was a lack of real-time data collection occurring during the pandemic, because there was no system to monitor the virus spreading on such a large scale.
+Unfortunately, there was a lack of real-time data collection occurring during this influenza pandemic, because there was no system to monitor the virus spreading on such a large scale.

 The National Institute of Health (NIH) and Centers for Disease Control and Prevention (CDC) reached out to us in 2009 to use our PICFLU network to track the H1N1 pandemic.
 We used our resources and sites across the country to create a surveillance system that could report cases of Influenza in a faster and more organized way.